Marianne Plehn: Career

 In Germany it was not possible for women to qualify as lecturers, thus Plehn was awarded the title royal professor in 1914 by King Ludwig III of Bavaria for her great contribution to fish pathology.
 This made her the first woman to be granted a professorship in Bavaria.
 But a teaching certificate was not linked to this, and it only became possible for women to acquire such qualification in 1919.
 Plehn did not seek such qualification.
 Instead she continued to focus on research at the Bavarian Biological Experimental Institute.
 In 1920 Plehn published reports on two skin and gill parasites, the Ichthyochytrium vulgare and the Mucophilus cyprini (later identified as a rickettsia).

 In 1924 she published her second book Praktikum der Fischkrankheiten as practical guide for fish breeders, hatchery managers, fishermen, fish biologists and veterinarians.
 Her publisher initially wished to publish it as an update of Hofer's 1904 Handbuch der Fischkrankheiten.
 But the field had changed so much in 20 years that Plehn took a different approach.
 Plehn focused on the major brood of fish in Bavaria, the Salmonidae and Cyprinidae (salmon/trout and carp) and included illustrations and practical guidance based on 20 years of her work.
 The book became a standard for use in fisheries, and the basis for subsequent research by other scientists.
 The illustrations and photographs continued to be used for decades.

 Although she was a professor, her teaching activities were limited to courses at the Fisheries School at Starnberg, which was attached to the research station.
 In 1927 aged 64 she was promoted to Hauptkonservatorin (chief curator) at the research station.
 She had long been the foremost authority on fish disease, and known all over Germany.
 She was known as the Fischdoktorin and had a reputation for being cultivated and charming, with a quiet sense of humour.
-She retired on a small pension in 1928, and was awarded an honorary doctorate from the faculty of veterinary medicine at the Ludwig Maximilian University, making her the first women to receive such an honorary PhD from the LMU.
+She retired on a small pension in 1928, and was awarded an honorary doctorate from the faculty of veterinary medicine at LMU Munich, making her the first women to receive such an honorary doctorate from LMU.
 She continued to be a presence at the Starnberg research station, giving lectures and putting her knowledge at the disposal of colleagues.
 Plehn worked on an expanded edition of Praktikum der Fischkrankheiten until 1942.
 Although she was an outspoken critic of Adolf Hitler, the Nazi authorities did not force her to stop her teaching and research work.